wolr210/wolr210.github.io/_pages/about.md

 ### Image-Based Visual Servoing Controller
 The projects above both use image-based visual servoing (IBVS), which is a control technique that aims to move an object towards a desired place in an image.
 Indirectly, this allows robots to move towards a target while exhibiting the same stable smoothing behavior as PID controllers.
 For example, in DogBot, in order to track the ball and move it in between the chopsticks, we set the desired location of the image of the ball to be in the bottom center of the image.
 Since the TurtleBot 3 Burger is only able to move forward/backward and pivot left/right, it must necessarily move forward and turn towards the ball in order to move the image of the ball there.
 I followed the control equations given in ["Visual servo control I. Basic approaches" by Chaumette and Hutchinson](https://ieeexplore.ieee.org/document/4015997){:target="_blank"} and [implemented them as a Python file](https://github.com/wolr210/IBVS_Controller){:target="_blank"}, which is published on my GitHub account.
 In the future, I plan on expanding the controller to include all six traditional degrees of freedom, and publishing the controller as a Python package on PyPI.

+### September 16th, 2025
+September 16th, 2025 was my 22nd birthday.
+What made this day extra special was that the date was 3²/4²/5² (09/16/25), so it was a Pythagorean triple!
+I created a video of me performing the [constructive squares geometric proof of the Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem#Proofs_using_constructed_squares) with brownies and uploaded it to YouTube.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ydMqkE7AYXw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Extracurriculars
 ### Gamer Symphony Orchestra